 If your site has a massive amount of URLs, or you have a separate section for a blog, or you just want to keep things as tidy as possible.
 You can look into creating multiple sitemaps within a sitemap index.
 This is commonly done within Yoast for WordPress, as shown below for the Rice site:

 For a complete look at putting sitemaps together properly, check out our guide to XML sitemaps.

 A key component of crawl management and ensuring that key content is to build a proper internal linking structure within the site, something that should be considered when the site is being put together.

 To see which pages are being internally linked to the most, you can see this in Search Console, under Internal Links.
-Generally, your homepage should be the most linked-to page, with key areas following it.
+Generally, your homepage should be the most linked-to page, with key pages/categories following it.

-In terms of determining the amount of clicks it takes to reach a page on the site, you can check this by running a Screaming Frog crawl of the site and clicking on the Site Architecture tab.
+In terms of determining the number of clicks it takes to reach a page on the site, you can check this by running a Screaming Frog crawl of the site and clicking on the Site Architecture tab.
 I know I keep referencing Screaming Frog, but it is pretty damn good.

 Helpful Links + Further Reading: